-Let's write Imagine you are steve.
-Summarise what happened to you in the story.
-First, Mr Brown had a study class for us to prepare for our exams but I Then, Mr Brown said I should go outside and so I Lastly, the day before the exam, I decided to study but I Think about adjectives that describe Steve and Ann.
+Let's write First, Mr Brown had a study class for us to prepare for our exams but I Then, Mr Brown said I should go outside and so I - Lastly, the day before the exam, I decided to study but I Think about adjectives that describe Steve and Ann.
 Fill them into the spaces below.
 We have given you a few adjectives to help you.
-Let's write kind careless lazy lazy Now write a short description of each of these characters.
+Let's write kind hard working lazy careless Now write a short description of each of these characters. '